TheHaeckelSociety/Athenia-api/UPGRADE.md

 ## 0.21.0

 Big bug fix!
 This adds a new service for dealing with multi byte strings, which is then used to fix a bug in the article iterations socket.
-There are also some minor bug fixes that have been made.
+There are also some minor code cleanup changes that have been made, and `phploc/phploc` has been added to the require dev block of the composer file.

+### Article Iteration Changes

+Start by copying over the following files.

+* code/app/Contracts/Services/StringHelperServiceContract.php
+* code/app/Services/StringHelperService.php
+* code/tests/Feature/Socket/ArticleIterationTest.php
+* code/tests/Integration/Http/Sockets/ArticleIterationTest.php
+* code/tests/Unit/Http/Sockets/ArticleIterationsTest.php
+* code/tests/Unit/Services/StringHelperServiceTest.php
+* code/tests/Unit/Validators/ArticleVersion/SelectedIterationBelongsToArticleValidatorTest.php

+Then make sure to register the new service.

+### Minor code cleanup

+* code/app/Policies/Wiki/IterationPolicy.php
+* code/tests/Integration/Policies/Wiki/IterationPolicyTest.php
+* code/tests/Unit/Providers/AuthServiceProviderTest.php

 ## 0.20.1